HQ20/contracts/contracts/exchange/README.md

 ### Launch an exchange

-0. If you want to laucnh an exchange, the first thing you need is to deploy a `UniswapFactory` (if you haven't already).
+0. If you want to launch an exchange, the first thing you need is to deploy a `UniswapFactory` (if you haven't already).
 The `UniswapFactory` contract takes no parameters.

 1. Then, you can call the `launchExchange` method from that contract, feeding it as parameter the address of the token you wish to trade using that exchange.
 For every token that wish to trade, you have to launch a `UniswapExchange` contract associated with that token by calling `launchExchange` on `UniswapFactory`.